 alien version 8.95.8

-Note that version numbers vary by Debian release (8.95.6 on Debian 12, 8.95.4 on Debian 11).
-Regardless of the specific version, any output confirms successful installation.
+Version numbers vary by Debian release: 8.95.8 on Debian 13, 8.95.6 on Debian 12, and 8.95.4 on Debian 11.
+Any output confirms a successful installation.

-Convert and Install RPM Packages
+Convert and Install RPM Packages on Debian

 Obtain the RPM Package

 Start by downloading the RPM file from the software vendor’s official website or a trusted repository.
-Make sure to match the architecture to your system—most modern systems use 64-bit (x86_64 or amd64) packages.
+Make sure to match the architecture to your system.
+Most modern systems use 64-bit (x86_64 or amd64) packages.
 To verify your architecture, run:

 dpkg --print-architecture